Thursday, April 16, 2009

 (Move your cursor over a picture and a brief explanation will appear.)

-We recently returned from a short family vacation to Jackson Hole, Wyoming.
+Not long ago we returned from a short family vacation to Jackson Hole, Wyoming.
 Because I have been going there since 1965, it holds tons of great memories for me and is my favorite place in the world.
 I love the mountains and virtually everything one can do in them, like ride horses, hike, camp, canoe, and, with thanks to my father, fly fish – it’s my thing.

 God often speaks profoundly to me when I’m fishing.
 (Which is not to say that whatever He speaks to me at other times is not all that deep!)
 If you were to ask my wife, Sarah, about it, she would say, “Ohhhhhh, yes!
 God talks to Ralph and does amazing things when he goes fishing.
 It sounds like an excuse to get out of the house, doesn’t it?
 But it isn’t…”